chrishobcroft/genesis-distribution/README.md

   - **_Technically, this will only be finalised when the chain launches...!_**

+## Propose a Genesis Distribution

+The distribution will be defined and agreed by Straightedge Launch Community.
+That includes you.

+If you have ideas and opinions for how the Genesis Distribution might work, in ways which will incentivise you, and also maximise the likelihood of the network being successful, you can [make a Genesis Distribution Proposal](https://github.com/heystraightedge/genesis-distribution/issues/new/choose).

 ## Community Survey

 This project is collecting opinions regarding the genesis distribution for Straightedge.